vazperale/technical-test-inditex/README.md

 - **vitest.config.js**: Specific configuration file for Vitest.
 Here you can customize options for unit tests, such as the test environment and the inclusion of test files.

+## Other important details about proyect

+-Review the file 'mobileStoreApi.ts' to read more about a problem with duplicates in the API and the solution that i apply for this test.

+-Review the file 'mobileListItem.tsx' for read more about a problem in the slider of page Mobile details and the solution that i apply for this test.